 Scroll down for more

-We're specialists in non-destructive technologies.
+At Cybernetix we are specialists in non-destructive technologies.
 Our offer for continuous and periodic testing of industrial structures and materials allows you to detect, identify and monitor damage to equipment.

 Our experts apply multiple non-destructive testing methods: acoustic emission, ultrasonics, infrared thermography and ultrasonic technologies.